NafisaKhan/Multilingual-RAG-System/README.md

 # Multilingual RAG System

-This project is a Retrieval-Augmented Generation (RAG) system built to answer questions from knowledge-base, specifically HSC Bangla 1st Paper PDFs.
+This project is a Retrieval-Augmented Generation (RAG) system built to answer questions from knowledge-base, specifically HSC Bangla 1st Paper PDF.
 It supports both Bangla and English queries and uses semantic similarity search combined with LLM (Gemini) for generating context-based answers.

 # Setup Guide: